 The Studley Quoit Club Prize.-This prize, of the value of \$50, is offered by the Studley Quoit Club for the encouragement of the study of Greek and Latin.
-It will be awarded annually to the student making the highest aggregate in Greek 2 and Latin 2.
+It will be awarded annually to the student making the highest aggregate in Greek 2 and Latin 2, provided first class standing is obtained in each class.